shwethanidd/volttron-pnnl-applications/GridServices/Control/ILCAgent/README.md

     File reference, as shown in the example ILC "config" below is with respect to the config store with configuration name "pairwise_criteria.json".

-A web-based configuration tool has been developed to simply creation of the configuration files for ILC.
+A web-based configuration tool has been developed to simplify creation of the configuration files for ILC.
 The web tool can be accessed at:

 https://ilc-configuration-tool.web.app/